 Dedicated team of engineers to continuously improve and enrich documentation, examples, and platform support.

-Realm Mobile Database is a modern and robust mobile database solution, which is superior to SQLite with Core Data and/or Room in many areas.
-It allows users to build cross-platform, offline-first applications backed by the entire MongoDB Realm and MongoDB Atlas cloud platform.
+Realm combined with Atlas App Services is a modern and robust mobile database solution, which is superior to SQLite with Core Data and/or Room in many areas.
+It allows users to build cross-platform, offline-first applications backed by the entire Realm and MongoDB Atlas cloud platform.

 Try Realm now to build modern mobile data-driven applications.
 See the following tutorials and links for more information: